Documentation from Performance & Sound workshops with 1st year BA Fine Art Students (AUB) 2022

 Instead of remaining a source for nourishment, food has been transformed into a commodity: something to be speculated on and profiteered from.
 This leads to rising food prices and creates social instability everywhere.
 Since 2007 there have been fifty-one food riots in thirty-seven countries, including Tunisia, South Africa, Cameroon and India.
 The food system is badly broken on every measure that counts: sustainability, justice, and peace.
 Today, an alternative has become imperative for our survival, so let us begin by asking the question, “Who feeds the world?” – Vandana Shiva (2016)

-Across 3 days, AUB fine art students took part in a series of activities designed to re-assess how we cultivate, grow and consume food, including: a film screening of 'Seed:The Untold Story', a reading group and a trip to Lower Heywood Farm, an organic small holding in Dorset.
+Across 3 days in May 2022, AUB fine art students took part in a series of activities designed to re-assess how we cultivate, grow and consume food, including: a film screening of 'Seed:The Untold Story', a reading group and a trip to Lower Heywood Farm, an organic small holding in Dorset.
 The writer Deepa Bhasthi, who is based in Kodagu in Southern India, gave a talk about her research into the politics of food and associated mythologies.

 Documentation of work by AUB Fine Art student Lydia Marshall